Working at Vanderbilt FAQs

 Information on the dependent tuition program can be found on http://hr.vanderbilt.edu/policies/index.htm.

 The Holidays & Personal Days policy (Policy # HR-006) lists the paid holidays, find the policy on the HR Web site at http://hr.vanderbilt.edu/policies/index.htm.
-The specific days for each year are shown on the HR Web page under the Manager's Toolbox at http://hr.vanderbilt.edu/toolbox/holidaycalendar.htm.
+The specific days for each year are shown at https://hr.vanderbilt.edu/holiday-calendar.php .

 6. Where is the payroll calendar?